Eid in West Bank, Palestine: Street Prayers Amid Al-Aqsa Closures (2026)

 Thousands of Palestinians pray in the streets for Eid al-Fitr 2026 as Al-Aqsa Mosque faces closures.
 Read the latest on the humanitarian impact, occupation, and genocide.

 As the global Muslim Ummah celebrates Eid al-Fitr, marking the end of the holy month of Ramadan, the reality in the West Bank presents a stark and somber contrast.
-Thousands of Palestinian Muslims were forced to perform their Eid prayers in the streets, alleyways, and public squares today, following the Israeli authorities' decision to close off or severely restrict access to the Al-Aqsa Mosque compound.
+Thousands of Palestinian Muslims were forced to perform their Eid prayers in the streets, alleyways, and public squares today, following the Israeli authorities' decision to close off and severely restrict access to the Al-Aqsa Mosque compound.

-For generations, praying at Al-Aqsa on Eid has been a deeply held spiritual tradition for Palestinians.
-However, stringent military checkpoints and sudden closures have left many worshipping on the asphalt.
-Despite the heavy security presence, families laid down their prayer mats shoulder-to-shoulder, maintaining their devotion and community spirit in the face of immense adversity.
+With access denied, stringent military checkpoints and sudden closures left many worshipping on the asphalt.
+Despite the heavy security presence and the threat of violence, families laid down their prayer mats shoulder-to-shoulder, maintaining their devotion and community spirit in the face of immense adversity.

 The closures come amid a deeply volatile and tragic period for the region.
 The broader context of the military occupation of the West Bank continues to dictate the daily movements and religious freedoms of millions of Palestinians, casting a heavy shadow over this year's festivities.